Charlotte Forten Grimké: Family life

+Education

-In 1854, Forten joined the household of Amy Matilda Cassey and her second husband, Charles Lenox Remond, in Salem, Massachusetts, where she attended the Higginson Grammar School, a private academy for young women.
+In 1854, at the age of 16, Charlotte Forten joined the household of Amy Matilda Cassey and her second husband, Charles Lenox Remond, in Salem, Massachusetts, so that she could attend the Higginson Grammar School, a private academy for young women.
 She was the only non-white student in a class of 200.
 The school offered classes in history, geography, drawing, and cartography, with special emphasis placed on critical thinking skills.
 After Higginson, Forten studied literature and education at the Salem Normal School, which trained teachers.
 Forten cited William Shakespeare, John Milton, Margaret Fuller and William Wordsworth as some of her favorite authors.
 Her first teaching position was at Eppes Grammar School in Salem, becoming the first African American hired to teach white students in a Salem public school.

 Activism

 Forten became a member of the Salem Female Anti-Slavery Society, where she was involved in coalition building and fund-raising.
 She proved to be influential as an activist and leader on civil rights.
+Her grandmother Charlotte Vandine Forten and her aunts had established themselves as part of the black female leadership in Philadelphia and had been founding members of the biracial Philadelphia Female Anti-Slavery Society, founded in 1833.

 Forten occasionally spoke to public groups on abolitionist issues.
 In addition, she arranged for lectures by prominent speakers and writers, including Ralph Waldo Emerson and Senator Charles Sumner.
 Forten was acquainted with many other anti-slavery proponents, including William Lloyd Garrison, editor of The Liberator, and the orators and activists Wendell Phillips, Maria Weston Chapman and William Wells Brown.

 In 1892, Forten, Helen Appo Cook, Ida B. Wells, Anna Julia Cooper, Mary Jane Patterson, Mary Church Terrell, and Evelyn Shaw formed the Colored Women's League in Washington, D.C.
-The goals of the service-oriented club were to promote unity, social progress, and the best interests of the African American community.
-In 1896, Forten assisted in starting the National Association of Colored Women.
+The goals of the service-oriented club were to promote unity, social progress, and the best interests of the African-American community.
+In 1896, Forten co-founded the National Association of Colored Women.
 Forten stayed active in activist circles until her death.